Energinet-DataHub/energy-origin/doc/architecture/domains/auth.md

 }
 ```

+The front-facing token is exclusively used by the frontend.

+Neither developer tokens nor OIDC PKCE type tokens are included in the current description.

 ## Terms

 Terms are defined in the base environment.
 These will be used both in the frontend domain and the auth domain.